manassaloi/manassaloi.github.io/README.md

 # manassaloi.github.io

-This is the repo for my personal website
+This is the repo for my personal website.

 ## Attributes